Inspired by Heidi Cohen’s 13 Step Blog Checklist to Make 2013 Your Best Year Ever, I’ve put together my own checklist for Facebook marketers.

 Read This: How to Use Facebook Power Editor

 Great, you created a few ads.
 Maybe they worked, maybe they didn’t go as planned.
 If they provided underwhelming results, don’t blame the advertising.
 You need to split test.
-Experiment with various images, headlines, calls to action, targeting and destinations.
+Experiment with various images, headlines, A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up.", targeting and destinations.
 Find what works!

 33. Create a Sponsored Result